Doc077/melonly-core/README.md

 Author: [Doc077](https://github.com/Doc077)

-If you discovered a bug or security vulnerability please open an issue / pull request or email me: dom.rajkowski@gmail.com.
+If you discovered a bug or security vulnerability please open an issue / pull request in the repository or email me: dom.rajkowski@gmail.com.